redhat-ai-services/ai-accelerator/documentation/installation.md

 The following are required for the bootstrap scripts.
 If unavailable the scripts will attempt to download required tools and store them at `.\tmp`:

-- [oc](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/getting-started-cli.html) - OpenShift command-line interface (CLI).
+- [oc](https://docs.redhat.com/en/documentation/openshift_container_platform/latest/html-single/cli_tools/index#cli-getting-started) - OpenShift command-line interface (CLI).

 - [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) - Kubernetes native configuration and transformation tool.

 - [kubeseal](https://github.com/bitnami-labs/sealed-secrets#overview) - Encryption tool used for creating the SealedSecret resource.

-- [openshift-install](https://github.com/openshift/installer/releases) (optional) - Tool used for monitoring the [cluster installation progress](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.11/html/installing/installing-on-a-single-node#install-sno-monitoring-the-installation-manually_install-sno-installing-sno-with-the-assisted-installer).
+- [openshift-install](https://github.com/openshift/installer/releases) (optional) - Tool used for monitoring the [cluster installation progress](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html-single/installing_on_any_platform/index#installation-installing-bare-metal_installing-platform-agnostic).

 - [yq](https://github.com/mikefarah/yq?tab=readme-ov-file#install) - a lightweight and portable command-line YAML, JSON and XML processor.
 Used by installation scripts when working with configuration files.
+WARNING!!
+The yq python implementation does not work.
+Ensure to use Mike Fark implementation.

 ### Access to an OpenShift Cluster